Eva Perón: Allegations of fascism and antisemitism

 On 9 April 1951, Golda Meir, then Labor Minister of Israel, met with Perón to thank her for the aid that the Eva Perón Foundation had given Israel.

 From the start, Juan Perón's opponents accused him of being a fascist.
 Spruille Braden, a diplomat from the United States who was greatly supported by Juan Perón's opponents, campaigned against Juan Perón's first candidacy on the platform that Juan Perón was a fascist and a Nazi.
-The perception that the Peróns were fascists may have been enhanced during Evita's 1947 European tour, during which, she was a guest of honor of Francisco Franco.
-By 1947, Franco had become politically isolated because he was one of the few remaining right-wing authoritarian leaders who was able to retain his power.
+The perception that the Peróns were fascists may have been enhanced during Evita's 1947 European tour, during which she was a guest of honour of Francisco Franco.
+By 1947, Franco had become politically isolated because he was one of the few remaining right-wing authoritarian leaders who had retained his power.
 Franco, therefore, was in desperate need of a political ally.
 With nearly a third of Argentina's population of Spanish descent, it seemed natural for Argentina to have diplomatic relations with Spain.
 Commenting on the international perception of Evita during her 1947 European tour, Fraser and Navarro write, "It was inevitable that Evita be viewed in a fascist context.
 Therefore, both Evita and Perón were seen to represent an ideology which had run its course in Europe, only to re-emerge in an exotic, theatrical, even farcical form in a faraway country."

-Laurence Levine, the former president of the U.S.-Argentine Chamber of Commerce, writes that in contrast to Nazi ideology, the Peróns were not anti-Semitic.
+Laurence Levine, the former president of the U.S.-Argentine Chamber of Commerce, writes that in contrast to Nazi ideology, the Peróns were not antisemitic.
 In the book Inside Argentina from Perón to Menem: 1950–2000 from an American Point of View, Levine writes:

 The American government demonstrated no knowledge of Perón's deep admiration for Italy (and his distaste for Germany, whose culture he found too rigid).
 Nor did they appreciate that although anti-Semitism existed in Argentina, Perón's own views and his political associations were not anti-Semitic.
 They paid no attention to the fact that Perón sought out the Jewish community in Argentina to assist in developing his policies and that one of his most important allies in organizing the industrial sector was José Ber Gelbard, a Jewish immigrant from Poland.